 And here is a screenshot from the night we used it the first time:

 Just for kicks and giggles – here are a few more.
 We went out of town a few times, so we don’t have data from those days.
 But I think the proof is in the pudding:

 Andrew immediately started sleeping SO MUCH LONGER.
 And not just that – he slept so much more soundly.
-I’m okay with my baby’s waking up in the night – I believe night wakings are very normal.
+No other sleep solutions worked like this.
+I’m okay with my baby waking up in the night – I believe night wakings are very normal.
 But when they don’t seem settled at all while they are asleep and have trouble falling back asleep?
 Well, I think it’s worth investigating.